 In addition, employees are required to complete online training, including anti-bribery, maintaining a level playing field (which deals with competition law risk) and data protection law.
-Our data protection training was updated in 2018 in response to the requirements of the General Data Protection Regulation (GDPR).
+Our data protection training has recently been updated in response to the requirements of the General Data Protection Regulation (GDPR).